Here you will find tips on how to store and keep your vegetables fresh. It’s never fun to let your food go to waste.

 - Basil – Place in a glass of water as you would flowers.
 Be sure not to submerge leaves, only stems.
 Store on counter.
 You can also place in airtight bag and place in refrigerator crisper drawer.
 Make sure it is not rinsed and dry when choosing this method.

 - Beets – Trim leafy greens from beet, wash, rinse, dry and store in zip-lock bag in refrigerator.
 Store beet root in a drawer or a shelf.
 Avoid washing the beets prior to storage in the fridge.
 Instead, wash just before cooking.
 Kept cool, beets will last several weeks.
-Use greens within 5 days.
+Store greens in airtight container and use within 5-7days.

 - Broccoli – Keep dry, then place in airtight container.
 Rinse just before eating.
 You can blanch and freeze broccoli for long term storage as well!